apache/mxnet/docs/tutorials/sparse/row_sparse.md

 ## Inspecting Arrays

-Also as with `CSRNDArray`, you can inspect the contents of a `RowSparseNDArray` by filling its contents into a dense `numpy.ndarray` using the `asnumpy` function.
+As with `CSRNDArray`, you can inspect the contents of a `RowSparseNDArray` by filling its contents into a dense `numpy.ndarray` using the `asnumpy` function.